Feiyang-Li/CxC-Data-Hackthon-2023-/README.md

 We used ExtraTreesClassifier with fine turn parameter for our prediction model which accheive 71.90% in our test sets.

+And note this 71.90% is when we resampled the given data so there is equally number of positive binding and negative binding.

+Also Note the data is very inbalance with ~96.5% of negative binding.

 We tried ML model like:
 - Logistic regression
 - Support vector machine